Sonoma–Marin Area Rail Transit: Funding

-The project is funded by federal, state, regional and local allocations including bridge tolls, dedicated sales tax revenues, and fares.
-The capital cost of track rehabilitation for the full 70-mile line, signals, railcars, etc. was estimated to be about $450 million in 2008 ($ adjusted for inflation).
-By 2019, development of the line from Airport Boulevard in Santa Rosa to the San Rafael Transit Center totaled $448 million and the estimated cost to complete the legislated system had increased to $944 million.
+The project is funded by federal, state, regional, and local allocations, including bridge tolls, dedicated sales tax revenues, and fares.
+The capital cost of track rehabilitation for the full 70 mi line, signals, and railcars was originally estimated to be about $450 million in 2008 ($ adjusted for inflation).
+By 2019, development of the line from Airport Boulevard in Santa Rosa to the San Rafael Transit Center had consumed $448 million, and the estimated cost to complete the legislated system had increased to $944 million.

-In November 2006, Measure R, a proposal for funding though an increase in sales taxes, received a combined 65.3% "yes" vote in the two-county District, with 70.1% in favor in Sonoma County and 57.5% in favor in Marin County.
-Because it lacked the 2/3 supermajority needed for passage, that measure failed.
+In November 2006, Measure R, a proposal for funding through an increase in sales taxes, received a combined 65.3% "yes" vote in the two-county District (70.1% in Sonoma County and 57.5% in Marin County).
+The measure failed because it lacked the two-thirds supermajority required for passage.

-Measure Q, similar to Measure R, was approved on November 4, 2008.
-It received a combined vote of 69.5% in the two counties (73.5% approval in Sonoma County and 62.6% in Marin County).
-It provides funding for the project through a quarter-cent sales tax in both counties set to expire in 2029.
-This funding was initially thought sufficient to bring the line to completion by 2014.
-However, the Great Recession reduced the tax base, resulting in a plan to build the project in phases.
-The tax was expected to generate $890 million over its lifetime; the first decade brought in $289 million, well short of estimates.
+Measure Q, a similar proposal, was approved on November 4, 2008, receiving a combined vote of 69.5% (73.5% in Sonoma County and 62.6% in Marin County).
+It provided project funding through a quarter-cent sales tax in both counties set to expire in 2029.
+The Great Recession severely reduced the tax base, forcing the agency to build the project in phases; the tax was projected to generate $890 million over its lifetime, but the first decade yielded only $289 million.
+By fiscal year 2024, Measure Q generated $48.8 million in annual sales tax revenue.

-In March 2020, SMART went back to the voters with Measure I to extend the sales tax, not scheduled to expire until 2029, for an additional thirty years; the measure ultimately failed.

-Bond issues
+In March 2020, SMART proposed Measure I to extend the quarter-cent sales tax for thirty years past its 2029 expiration.
+The measure received 51.2% of combined votes district-wide (49.8% in Sonoma County, 53.5% in Marin County), falling short of the two-thirds supermajority threshold by approximately fifteen percentage points; the campaign cost exceeded $3 million, the most expensive North Bay ballot measure to that date.

+A citizen-led initiative campaign collected approximately 57,418 validated signatures across both counties to qualify a 30-year sales tax extension for the June 2, 2026, primary election ballot.
+Under a 2024 change to California law, the measure requires only a simple majority for passage because it qualified through voter initiative rather than board referral.
+Ahead of the vote, opponents including developer John Gallaher funded a book characterizing SMART as a "taxpayer ripoff" and "failed experiment".
+On June 2, 2026, the sales tax extension, titled Measure B, passed with 74.59% of the vote.
-The SMART Board authorized the sale of bonds in late 2011; proceeds were placed into an escrow account until the effort to repeal the sales tax was resolved.

-In May 2012, SMART issued nearly $200 million in bonds to fund construction.
-The bonds will be paid off with the Measure Q quarter-cent sales tax revenue.
+The SMART board authorized the sale of bonds in late 2011; proceeds were placed into an escrow account until an effort by a local taxpayer group to repeal the sales tax was legally resolved.
+In May 2012, SMART issued nearly $200 million in bonds to fund the immediate construction of the IOS, with debt service backed by the Measure Q quarter-cent sales tax revenue.